 Largest City In Europe

-The list of Europe’s most populous cities reveals that the Russian capital of Moscow, the country’s largest city, ranks the highest in the list with a metropolitan population of 16.2 million.
+Second on the list of Europe's most populated cities is Moscow, with a population of 12,165,704 in its metropolitan area.
 Moscow serves as a major economic, political, cultural and scientific center, and a bridge of sorts between Western Europe, Eastern Europe, and Asia.
 This is the reason for the city’s enormous population, despite Moscow being one of the northernmost and coldest metropolises on Earth.
 According to the Globalization and World Cities Research Network, Moscow is ranked as an "alpha global city", meaning it has one of the world’s largest urban economies.
 In the past, the city has served as the capital of major empires, and currently is the seat of power of the Russian Government.
-The rich infrastructure of the city, its prosperity and cosmopolitan nature, and its powerful presence in the world economy all act as catalysts to attract people to this most populous of European metropolises.
-Another Russian city, regarded to be the most "Westernized" Russian city as well, is the financially thriving and culturally rich former imperial capital of Russia.
-Namely, this is St. Petersburg, which, with a population of 5.1 million people, is the 10th most populous European city.

 European National Capitals Dominate The List